earthlab/abc-classroom/docs/overview.rst

 The **abc-classroom** package is designed for course instructors who are developing / marking course material locally but using GitHub Classroom to distribute material to students and collect submitted materials from students.

-abc-classroom is implemented as a set of command-line scripts
+**abc-classroom** is implemented as a set of command-line scripts.
+Not all of the steps can be completed using **abc-classroom** - some steps require that you use the GitHub classroom web interface.

 General Workflow
 ================